WarpedNylium/bywym/README.md

 ## Installation

 1. Make sure you have Python 3.8 installed.
 You can download it from [here](https://www.python.org/downloads/).
-2. Open your code editor.
-This README assumes you are using Visual Studio Code (VS Code).
-Open the terminal in VS Code by clicking on "Terminal" in the menu and selecting "New Terminal".
+2. Open terminal.
-3. Clone this repository: `git clone https://github.com/HSU-TUNG-HUA/News_aggregator_WYM.git`(Running "https://github.com/HSU-TUNG-HUA/News_aggregator_WYM.git" in your termianl)
+3. Clone this repository: `git clone https://github.com/HSU-TUNG-HUA/News_aggregator_WYM.git`
 4. Navigate to the project directory: `cd News_aggregator_WYM`
 5. Install the necessary packages: `pip3 install -r requirements.txt`

 ## Usage
-To run the application locall, open the terminal and follow the instructions :
+To run the application locally, open the terminal and follow the instructions :

 1. Navigate to the project directory if you haven't already: `cd News_aggregator_WYM`
 2. Run the application: `python app.py`